-If you work night shifts and there is no one in your household to take care of it, it may not be the best choice for you.
+If you work night shifts and there is no one in your household to care for them, it may not be your best choice.

 Do You Have the Space at Home for a Pet?

-They also should not be placed in the direct vicinity of other pet animals like hamsters or dogs, because they are very sensitive to their smells.
+They also should not be placed directly near other pet animals like hamsters or dogs because they are susceptible to their smells.

-Hedgehogs are shy, sensitive little animals and they will take a couple of weeks to feel comfortable in their new home after you adopt them.
+Hedgehogs are shy and sensitive, and they will take a couple of weeks to feel comfortable in their new home after you adopt them – be patient!

-It’s important to be patient with your new pet as it adjusts, and note that it may hiss or seem grumpy when you first try to take him out of the cage for social time.
+It’s essential to avoid rushing things out with them as it adjusts over time, and note that it may seem grumpy when you first try to take them out of the cage for social time.

-Do You Have Time to Feed and Play with It Daily?
+Do You Have Time to Feed and Play with Them Daily?

-Hedgehogs do require to be fed once per night, which simply requires you to be there to put fresh food in their dish.
+Hedgehogs are required to be fed once per night, which requires you to put fresh food in their dish.

-Many hedgies love exploring outside of their cage and snuggling with their owners, and even the more “loner” hedgehogs should be socialized daily.
+Many hedgies love exploring outside their cage and snuggling with their owners; even the more “loner” ones should be socialized daily.